 Those who are availing the amnesty scheme should pay the deficit amount within seven days of getting the notice from IGR Maharashtra

-What is the time period of the second phase of the Maharashtra stamp duty amnesty scheme 2023?
+What is the time period of this extended phase of the Maharashtra stamp duty amnesty scheme?